gentle way sessions

 Is this therapy?

-No — I’m not functioning as a licensed therapist in this work.
 My role is a somatic practitioner, spiritual companion, and trauma-informed guide.
-While the work is therapeutic, it’s not a clinical therapeutic relationship.
+While the work is therapeutic, it is not a clinical therapeutic relationship.

 What is your training in?

 I hold a Master of Divinity and bring 20 years of experience in pastoral care, spiritual guidance, and community leadership.
-As an autistic and ADHD practitioner, I offer a deeply embodied, neurodivergent-affirming approach to healing.
-I’m a somatic practitioner and IFS-informed (Internal Family Systems).

 Who is this work especially supportive for?